-Debian Stable gets updates only when they are totally tested and accepted by the Debian’s development team, which is very good for stability and security.
-Updates are usually very smooth and stable.
+Debian Stable gets updates only when they are tested and accepted by Debian’s development team, which is very good for stability and security.
+As a result, updates are usually very smooth and stable.

 Debian and Ubuntu are well maintained and supported Linux distributions.
-One aims to provide a super solid distribution supported by a large community, the other provides the latest but stable software backed by a corporate, Canonical.
+One aims to provide a super solid distribution supported by a large community; the other provides the latest but stable software backed by a corporate, Canonical.

 Expert or Beginner?
 Free or proprietary?
 Ease of use or control?
 Cutting edge or stability?

 As you notice, the choosing between Ubuntu and Debian often comes down to what is more important to you and your business.

 If popularity matters to you, the official statistics emphasize that Ubuntu is the more popular Linux distro.
 Of all the Linux servers, Ubuntu runs 32% of them, while Debian has a 15% market share.

 Debian remains a popular option for those who value stability over the latest features.
 Ubuntu servers are also relatively stable, but the simple truth remains that the systems aren’t as time-tested as Debian Stable systems.

 However, no matter how you decide, you shall hardly go wrong.
 Ubuntu and Debian didn’t become, by chance, the leading Linux server distros for all the differences mentioned above.

 However, Ubuntu’s and Debian’s joint dominance suggests that either is a good choice, so long as you can understand your priorities.